-- Custom hosting dashboard — DreamHost built their own custom hosting dashboard, which you may prefer to GoDaddy’s cPanel approach.
+- Custom hosting dashboard — DreamHost built its own custom hosting dashboard, which you may prefer to GoDaddy’s cPanel approach.

 - Free SSL certificates on all plans — these are powered by Let’s Encrypt.

-- Automatic daily backups — DreamHost back up your site every day — even on their cheap shared plans.
+- Automatic daily backups — DreamHost backs up your site every day — even on its cheap shared plans.

-- Automatic WordPress updates — DreamHost automatically update your core WordPress software — even on their cheap shared plans.
+- Automatic WordPress updates — DreamHost automatically updates your core WordPress software — even on its cheap shared plans.